smoothOperator470/Drone_Video_Processing/README.md

 - **Multi-angle Training**: Expand to various drone angles and altitudes
 - **Advanced Augmentation**: Implement more sophisticated data enhancement
 - **Class Refinement**: Better distinguish between similar object types

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### Development Guidelines
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

 ## License